-Randolph-Macon is the oldest Methodist college still in continuous operation, not only in the country but also in the world.
-The college was named after two political leaders of the day, Virginia statesmen John Randolph of Roanoke and North Carolina statesman Nathaniel Macon.
+Randolph-Macon is the world’s oldest Methodist college still in continuous operation.
+The college was named after two American political leaders of the day, Virginia statesman John Randolph of Roanoke and North Carolina statesman Nathaniel Macon.

-Randolph-Macon College plays in the Old Dominion Athletic Conference (ODAC), a member of Division III of the National Collegiate Athletic Association (NCAA).
-Ashland, named the best river town in America by Outside magazine, has an active outdoors community of cyclists, paddlers and more.
+Ashland, named the best river town in America by Outside magazine, has an active outdoor community of cyclists, paddlers, and more.
+Randolph-Macon athletes play in the Old Dominion Athletic Conference (ODAC), and as members of Division III of the National Collegiate Athletic Association (NCAA).
 The college also has an eSports program for fans of Overwatch, Hearthstone, and League of Legends.

 The Randolph-Macon campus is situated in the heart of a region rich in the history of our nation.
-Historic Richmond, Jamestown, Monticello, Williamsburg, and Washington, D.C. are all within a two-hour drive from campus.
+Famous locations such as Richmond, Jamestown, Monticello, Williamsburg, and Washington, D.C. are all within a two-hour drive.
 The main north-south railroad line for the East Coast runs through the 116-acre campus with an Amtrak station nearby.
-The oldest brick building in Ashland is Washington-Franklin Hall, built on the Randolph-Macon campus in 1872.
-Listed on the National Register of Historic Places, Washington-Franklin Hall now houses the history department.
+The oldest brick building in Ashland can be found on the R-MC campus.
+Built in 1872 and listed on the National Register of Historic Places, Washington-Franklin Hall now houses the history department.

 Randolph-Macon was the first college south of the Mason-Dixon Line to require physical education coursework for graduation.
 The old gym, built in 1887, was the first structure in the South to be constructed solely for instruction in physical education.
 Randolph-Macon is also considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct course of study.
 Its computer science department, established in the 1960s, is one of the oldest in the country associated with a liberal arts school.
 (At that time, most academics considered computer science to be more appropriate for a trade/secretarial school than a traditional four-year college.)

-Randolph-Macon College enrolls over 1,400 undergraduate students, who pursue their academic paths in 54 areas of study (including majors, minors, pre-professional programs and other areas).
+Randolph-Macon College enrolls over 1,400 undergraduate students, who pursue their academic paths in 54 areas of study (including majors, minors, pre-professional programs, and others).
 R-MC offers bachelor’s degrees in 38 liberal arts majors: Accounting, Archaeology, Art History, Arts Management, Asian studies, Biology, Business, Chemistry, Classical Studies, Communication Studies, Computer Science, Drama, Economics, Engineering Physics, English, Environmental Studies, French, German, Greek, History, International studies, Latin, Mathematics, Music, Nursing, Philosophy, Physics, Political Science, Pre-Engineering, Pre-law, Pre-med, Pre-ministry, Psychology, Religious Studies, Sociology, Spanish, Studio Art, and Women’s studies.
 The college also offers 34 minors, including education.
 The student-faculty ratio is 12:1 with an average class size of 16.
-97 percent of R-MC faculty holds a Ph.D. or other terminal degree.
+Terminal degrees such as Ph.D.’s are held by 97% of R-MC faculty.

 Four-Year Degree Guarantee

-Because the college is fully committed to the success of each student, Randolph-Macon offers a Four-Year Degree Guarantee.
-The college guarantees that entering freshmen will graduate in four calendar years and, if qualifying students are not able to meet that requirement, then Randolph-Macon College will waive tuition costs for the courses that the student needs to complete their degree.
-R-MC’s career preparation program, The Edge, provides a wealth of services and support to give you a competitive advantage—whether your goal is a career or graduate studies.
+Because Randolph-Macon is fully committed to the success of each student, the college offers a Four-Year Degree Guarantee.
+This guarantees that entering freshmen will be able to graduate in four calendar years and, if qualifying students are not able to meet that requirement, then R-MC will waive tuition costs for the courses that the student needs to complete their degree.
+A program on campus called The Edge provides a wealth of services and support to give you a competitive advantage—whether your goal is career preparation or graduate studies.

-Randolph-Macron is a selective college seeking prepared, successful students—not just a high school diploma.
-Annie Keith, senior associate director of admissions at Randolph-Macon College, said that when considering homeschool students, the college looks at a student’s curriculum and sometimes asks for a syllabus.
-The school also looks at whether classes were taught at home, through an outside program, or at home in conjunction with dual-enrollment at a college.
+Randolph-Macron is a selective college that seeks prepared, successful students beyond those with just a high school diploma.
+Annie Keith, senior associate director of admissions, said that when considering homeschool students, R-MC looks at a student’s curriculum and sometimes asks for a syllabus.
+The college also considers whether classes were taught at home, through an outside program, or in conjunction with dual-enrollment at a college.
 “We’re always being asked to look at different types of courses and curricula, so it’s not totally different from everyone else,” she said.
 “It’s just that rather than looking at a school district, we’re looking at a family.”
 The idea, Keith said, is “to get a bigger picture of the student” (Richmond Times-Dispatch, 2016).